 This flower hair accessory can be attached to a barrette, headband, clip, or hair elastic.
 While this isn’t a sewing craft, it’s still a fantastic scrap busting idea you can have fun with.

 Isn’t it fun to look at these DIY Easter eggs?
 Well then make yours now and enjoy!

 96. Drawstring Bag

 Sew this drawstring bag from your stash of fabric scraps to carry things you need as you’re on the go.

 This keyboard wrist rest is perfect for those who are always in front of the computer and typing a lot.

 98. DIY Bunny Pillows

 99. Food Covers

 Creating food covers is a wonderful way to use your fabric scraps.
 No more plastic cling wraps you simply throw away after every use.

 101. Patchwork Dress

 With the right combination of fabric, you can come up with this fantastic dress style.

 Fabric scraps shouldn’t just be thrown away and forgotten.
 You can still sew a lot of lovely patterns and designs from fabric remnants.
 So get to sewing!

 Do you have any other ideas to use up old fabric scraps?
 Please let us know in the comments below.

-Editor’s Note: This post was originally published in May 2016, and has been updated for relevance.
+Editor’s Note: This post was originally published in May 2016, and has been updated for quality and relevancy.